 For Questions and More Information

-We encourage you to contact the Graduate Committee Chair for more information on our graduate programs and application procedures.
+For questions about particular research areas or projects, please contact any of our faculty.
+We encourage you to contact the Graduate Committee Chair for more information on our graduate programs, available funding, and application procedures.